 Fortunately, there is a growing community of surrogates around the world.
 If you’re interested in connecting with a fellow surrogate, all you need to do today is go online.
 There are plenty of surrogacy support groups for you to join and learn from, no matter where you are in your surrogacy journey.
 In addition to people you can talk to live and through forums, you’ll find plenty of resources on the internet to help you find intended parents and learn more about the surrogacy process.

 However, it’s important to remember to contact a surrogacy professional in addition to these online support groups.
-While these groups will be helpful for connecting with other surrogates, not all of the information posted online may be completely accurate or apply to your own surrogacy situation.
+While these groups will be helpful for connecting with other surrogates, not all of the information posted online may be completely accurate or applicable to your own surrogacy situation.

 Once you connect with a surrogacy professional like a surrogacy agency, they will likely be able to provide you more resources for your surrogacy journey.
 In the meantime, here are some places to look to learn more about surrogacy from those who have been through it: